 AWS is growing at a much faster rate than the rest of Amazon.
 Its cloud business grew 49 percent, while the company’s North American core business increased 22 percent.

 Amazon on Thursday broke out the finances of it cloud computing service for the first time, wowing Wall Street.
 Companies use AWS to host applications, instead of using their own costlier data centers and necessary hardware.
+AWS is widely used by companies, leading to many people working in this type of IT sector taking an examination on how to use AWS.
+Many people also take an aws cloud practitioner practice exam free to increase their chances of passing this examination.
 Amazon revealed that AWS is on a $6 billion-plus annual run rate, which makes it the biggest cloud infrastructure provider.

 AWS grew 49 percent in 2014, taking in $4.6 billion in revenue.
 In its latest financial earnings report, Amazon said AWS pulled in $1.57 billion in the first quarter of this year, and is on track for $6.23 billion in sales by 2015’s end.